 For a link to Richard Cobb’s comprehensive UP Mosquito page, see the related topics menu Ultralight Products of California and Utah.

-The Mitchell Wing was, like the earlier Icarus 2 and 5 by Taras Kiceniuk Jr. and Volmer Jensen’s VJ-23 and VJ-24, a rigid hang glider that required a trailer to transport it.
-Like the Icarus 5, it was a tail-less monoplane in which aerodynamic stability is built into the wing, as is the case with most flex-wing (Rogallo) hang gliders.
-Unlike the Icarus 5, the Mitchell Wing was ‘cantilevered’; its structural strength was built inside the wing rather than relying on external struts and cables.
-Roll and yaw control were provided by tip rudders, much as with the Icarus rigids and the ‘semi rigid’ Fledgling, while pitch control was by pilot weight shift.
+The Mitchell Wing was a tail-less monoplane in which aerodynamic stability is built into the wing (mostly…) as is the case with most flex-wing (Rogallo) hang gliders.
+Unlike most other rigids of the time, the Mitchell Wing was ‘cantilevered’; its structural strength was built inside the wing rather than relying on external struts and cables.

-George Worthington, a former US Navy pilot, became a world distance record-holding hang glider pilot in his fifties and sixties flying a Mitchell Wing as well as flying flex-wing hang gliders in the Owens valley.
-Chuck Rhodes (pictured) having started on standard Rogallos in 1974, bought Worthington’s glider.
-Rhodes was also in the navy, eventually rising to captain rank, which left him with less time for hang gliding than he would have liked.
-In 2006 he donated the Mitchell Wing to the Experimental Aircraft Association museum in Oshkosh, Wisconsin. (*)
+George Worthington, a former US Navy pilot, became a world distance record-holder in his fifties and sixties flying a Mitchell Wing as well as flying flex-wing hang gliders in the Owens valley.

 While sandbag testing of single surface gliders suspended upside-down is effective (refer to the related topics menu Testing for stability and structural strength) there is a particular problem with sandbag testing of double surface sails: You cannot reach the underside of the upper surface to put sandbags on it.
 Even if you could — and even if there was enough room — how many sandbags should you place on the lower surface to add an ‘upward’ (downward in the Hiway upside-down test) force on the cross-tubes?